MathAtGrace/stat-shape-public/README.md

-# stat-shape
+# Statistical Shape of Human Fingers

-Statistical shape analysis of human finger bones.
+This is our public repository of our code and documentation.